Oran-123/Cheap-Chopping-Chops/README.md

 ### Hamburger Menu

-The hamburger menu applies only to screns which are mediun and below.
+The hamburger menu applies only to screens which are medium and below.

 ![hamburger-menu-out-of-focus](assets/images/readme/navigation-bar/hamburger-menu-out-of-focus.png)